Wondering what side dishes to serve with steak to have a true restaurant experience at home?

-We’ve rounded up the best side dishes for steak to transform your dinner into a meal fit for a king.
+I’ve rounded up the best side dishes for steak to transform your dinner into a meal fit for a king.

-When grilling a steak at home, you can go with a simple salad side to let the steak shine, or you can go all out with scrumptious veggies and decadent carbs.
+Or you can go all out with scrumptious veggies and decadent carbs.

 Whether it’s a romantic at-home date night or a special occasion dinner party, you’ll want to plan your meal.